sebastianstein/bibtex-parser/README.md

 This library contains three main parts:

-- `Parser` class, responsible for detecting units inside a BibTeX input;
+- `Parser` class, responsible for detecting units inside a [BibTeX] input;
 - `Listener` class, responsible for gathering units and transforming them into a list of entries;
 - `Processor` classes, responsible for manipulating entries.

 Despite you can't configure the `Parser`, you can append as many `Processor` as you want to the `Listener` through `Listener::addProcessor()` before exporting the contents.
 Be aware that `Listener` provides, by default, these features:

 - Found entries are reachable through `Listener::export()` method;
 - [Tag content concatenation](http://www.bibtex.org/Format/);
     - e.g. `hello # " world"` tag's content will generate `hello world` [string]
 - [Tag content abbreviation handling](http://www.bibtex.org/Format/);
     - e.g. `@string{foo="bar"} @misc{bar=foo}` will make `$entries[1]['bar']` assume `bar` as value
-- Publication's type is exposed as `_type` tag;
+- Publication's type exposed as `_type` tag;
-- Citation key is exposed as `citation-key` tag;
+- Citation key exposed as `citation-key` tag;
-- Original entry text is exposed as `_original` tag.
+- Original entry text exposed as `_original` tag.

-This project is shipped with some useful processors.
+This project ships some useful processors.

 ### Tag name case

-In BibTeX the tag's names aren't case-sensitive.
+In [BibTeX] the tag's names aren't case-sensitive.
 This library exposes entries as [array], in which keys are case-sensitive.
 To avoid this misunderstanding, you can force the tags' name character case using `TagNameCaseProcessor`.

 <details><summary>Usage</summary>